-Reading is to the brain what exercise is to your body but it comes as a nightmare to a lot of people (so does exercise if you think of it).
+Reading is to the brain what exercise is to your body but unfortunately, it comes of as a nightmare to a lot of people (so does exercise if you think of it).
 Why read when you can listen to audio books and watch almost everything in form of documentaries and movies.
 The biggest dilemma in the life of a non-reader is to begin reading and in order to get through reading a book, it is important that we read something that not just grasps one’s attention but also sustains it.

 Reasons that you should, or wait- must switch from ‘watching’ to ‘reading’ is because the latter increases your brain power and makes it sharper, smarter and wiser.
 It is for a reason that we grew up listening to quotes such as ‘Books are our best friends‘, ‘Reading is breathing for the mind‘ etc etc but the quote that I swear by is the one by R.R Martin: ‘A reader lives a thousand lives before he dies’.
 You cannot defy the creator of Game of Thrones, or can you?

 So, today I put together a list of top 5 fiction books that are very much likely to transition a non-reader into a quality-reader.
-At this point, it’s time that you accept that reading trolls and memes on social networking sites is nowhere close to actual ‘reading’.
+At this point, it’s time that you accept that going through trolls and memes on social networking sites is nowhere close to actual ‘reading’.
 Our fellow homo sapiens, I for one, loved these books so much for the fact that they are beautifully woven through words into stories that can be understood by all and also send across a deep message.
 So here you go –

 1. The Alchemist by Paulo Coelho – “When you want something, all the universe conspires in helping you to achieve it.”
 Yep, this is where it came from.
 A story of a young shephard boy, Santiago, who literally follows his recurring dream of treasure hunt in the pyramid of Egypt.
 This book is all about believing in your dreams and pursuing them till you see them through.
 One of the most translated books ever, this book has transformed the lives of numerous reader, if you are to go by the vox populi.
 An inspiring, light and a not so long 200 page book – a great choice for a promising start.